lingthio/Flask-User/docs/source/faq.rst

 F.A.Q.
 ======

+| **Q: Can I see a preview?**
+| A: Yes you can: `Flask-User Demo <https://flask-user-demo.herokuapp.com/>`_

 | **Q: What are the differences between Flask-User and Flask-Security?**
-| A: The main reason why we wrote Flask-User is because we found it difficult to customize
+| A: The main reason why I wrote Flask-User (in 2013) is because I found it difficult to customize
-  Flask-Security messages and functionality.
+  Flask-Security messages and functionality and because it didn't offer Username login, multiple emails per user, and Internationalization.

 Flask-Security has been around since at least March 2012 and additionally offers Json/AJAX, MongoDB, Peewee, and Basic HTTP Authentication.

-FLask-User has been designed with :doc:`Full customization <customization>` in mind, exists since December 2013, and additionally offers Username login and Internationalization.
+FLask-User has been designed with :doc:`Full customization <customization>` in mind and additionally offers Username login and Internationalization.
-The code base contains 661 statements with a 98% test coverage.
+It exists since December 2013 and contains 661 statements with a 98% test coverage.

 | **Q: Can users login with usernames and email addresses?**
 | A: Yes.